On some aspects of the discretization of the Suslov problem: Preliminaries

-To obtain distribution preserving integrators within this setting is not straightforward, since the equations \eqref{DLA} are defined on the discrete space $G\times G$ and moreover determine a discrete flow on the discrete distribution $D_d$.
-Therefore, to locally relate $(g_k,g_{k+1})\in G\times G$ and $(g_k,v_{g_k})\in TG$ is in order, a task accomplished in \cite{JiSch} by means of discrete difference maps $\rho$ \cite{McPer}.
+To obtain distribution preserving integrators (in the sense of Definition \ref{Dpreserv}) within this setting is not straightforward, since the equations \eqref{DLA} are defined on the discrete space $G\times G$ and moreover determine a discrete flow on the discrete distribution $D_d$.
+Therefore, one needs to locally relate $(g_k,g_{k+1})\in G\times G$ to $v_{g_k}\in TG$, a task accomplished in \cite{JiSch} by means of finite difference maps $\rho$ \cite{McPer}.